Harness Engineering:

 Steering & Guardrails — holding the line

 This is the answer to the frustrating question: "Why is the agent doing the opposite of what I asked?"
-Techniques: reinforced system prompts, constitutional AI, strict output parsing, business rules outside the LLM.
+Techniques: reinforced system prompts, constitutional AI, strict output parsing, business rules outside the LLM, and above all a strict CI pipeline the agent can't bypass: quality gates (Sonar Way), security (Snyk, Trivy, SAST), plus live feedback on the agent side — lint, type-check and quick checks running continuously, so issues get fixed in-flight rather than at the end of a long run.

 Anti-pattern: putting everything in the prompt and hoping it holds.
-Critical constraints must live in deterministic code.
+Critical constraints must live in deterministic code and in CI — not in a system prompt.

 6

-Observability — knowing what the agent is doing
+Observability — know what the agent does, and improve it

-Principle: you can't manage what you don't measure.
+Principle: you can't manage what you don't measure, and you can't improve what you didn't instrument from day one.

 Deterministic vs non-deterministic